 By the way, for in-person sessions, an hour to an hour-and-fifteen-minutes is the optimal time for a presentation.

-Next week, I will cover a few fool-proof tips to reducing some of this common tension and making your Zoom Meetings more interactive.
 Although webinars are tougher to get the hang of, and they can make nervous speakers even more nervous, they create a tremendous opportunity in the business world.
-When I’m teaching the Fearless Presentations ® class, I often tell my class members that if they want to be a great speaker, the bar is set pretty low.
+When I’m teaching the Fearless Presentations ® class, I often tell my class members that if they want to be great speakers, the bar is set pretty low.
 You don’t have to be an exceptional speaker to be seen as good or even great by your audience.
 You just have to be a little better than the last speaker who put everyone to sleep, and your audience will love you.
 So, when people complete my classes, they are often extremely comfortable in front of a group because they know they are more highly trained than most people who speak in business.
-In the webinar genre, the contrast is even greater.
-I spoke earlier about the study where many webinar viewers of the recordings drop off after 20 minutes.
-It is quite possible that another reason that they drop off is the webinars were just flat terrible.
-So, if you are interesting as a webinar leader, you have the opportunity to build a following of viewers who see you as the go-to expert in your field by using this technique.

 So, now that we have covered a lot of the pros and cons of webinars, next week, we’re going to show you how to create your content for a webinar so that your audience really loves you!